This Specimen has been sold.

 This is a lovely, teal blue amazonite, purple fluorite and smoky quartz crystal association that was mined from the 10 Percenter Claim in Park County, Colorado.
 The fluorite and smoky quartz crystals on this specimen are small.

-Silicon Dioxide, also known as SiO2 or Quartz, is the second most abundant mineral in the Earth's crust.
-Quartz crystals generally grow in silica-rich, hot watery solutions called hydrothermal environments, at temperatures between 100°C and 450°C, and usually under very high pressure.
-Quartz veins are formed when open fissures are filled with hot water during the closing stages of mountains forming, and can be hundreds of millions of years old.
+Quartz is the name given to silicon dioxide (SiO2) and is the second most abundant mineral in the Earth's crust.
+Quartz crystals generally grow in silica-rich environments--usually igneous rocks or hydrothermal environments like geothermal waters--at temperatures between 100°C and 450°C, and usually under very high pressure.
+In either case, crystals will precipitate as temperatures cool, just as ice gradually forms when water freezes.
+Quartz veins are formed when open fissures are filled with hot water during the closing stages of mountain formation: these veins can be hundreds of millions of years old.

 Fluorite is a halide mineral comprised of calcium and fluorine, CaF2.
 The word fluorite is from the Latin fluo-, which means "to flow".
 In 1852 fluorite gave its name to the phenomenon known as fluorescence, or the property of fluorite to glow a different color depending upon the bandwidth of the ultraviolet light it is exposed to.
 Fluorite occurs commonly in cubic, octahedral, and dodecahedral crystals in many different colors.
 These colors range from colorless and completely transparent to yellow, green, blue, purple, pink, or black.
-Purples and greens tend to be the most common colors seen, with colorless, pink, and black being the rarest.
+Purples and greens tend to be the most common colors seen, and colorless, pink, and black are the rarest.

 SPECIES